Your A-Z glossary on donor sperm and fertility treatment

 In the last case, double donation is typically considered when the other person in the couple is struggling with infertility.

-Endometriosis is a common cause of infertility.
-In some cases, the condition may require that the person suffering from endometriosis uses a sperm donor to conceive a child as natural conception can be difficult or impossible depending on the severity of the condition.
+In some cases, the condition may require that the person suffering from endometriosis receives surgery or reproductive treatment to conceive a child as natural conception can be difficult or impossible depending on the severity of the condition.

 Many countries' legislation limits the number of families that a donor can help in that given country.
 This is also referred to as a pregnancy limit.
 However, because a donor can help families across borders, the number of families helped globally may exceed the number determined locally.
 There is no globally agreed-upon maximum for the amount of children conceived with a donor's sperm.